MohamedMohsen01/Spotify-YouTube-Analysis-Python/README.md

 <h2>Project Name :</h2> Spotify and YouTube Data Analysis

 <h4>Dataset  link </h4>: https://www.kaggle.com/datasets/salvatorerastelli/spotify-and-youtube

-<h3>Overview : </h3>
+## Summary

-The Spotify and YouTube Data Analysis project aims to gain insights into music streaming trends and artist performance by analyzing data from both platforms.
-Through an extensive Exploratory Data Analysis (EDA), this project explores the relationship between views, likes, streams, and other variables to uncover interesting patterns and provide actionable insights for music streaming platforms, artists, and enthusiasts.
+In this project, we embark on a journey to unravel the fascinating world of music streaming trends and artist performance.
+By delving into data from both Spotify and YouTube, we seek to gain valuable insights and shed light on the dynamics that drive the success of artists and songs on these platforms.
+Through an extensive Exploratory Data Analysis (EDA), we will explore the intricate relationships between views, likes, streams, and other variables, ultimately uncovering captivating patterns and offering actionable insights for music streaming platforms, artists....